-If you haven’t checked out the Dennis Weaver Memorial Park in Ridgway, Colorado, this should be on your bucket list!
+If you haven’t checked out the Dennis Weaver Memorial Park in Ridgway, Colorado, you should!

-An avid environmentalist, Dennis Weaver made his home in Ridgway, enjoying the beauty of the area and sharing that love with family and friends.
-The park is a lasting monument to his passion for the San Juans.
-Following the Uncompahgre River, the 60 acre public park serves as a permanent wildlife preserve, as well as providing access to a varity of hiking andbiking trails.
+An avid environmentalist, Dennis Weaver made his home in Ridgway, Colorado.
+Enjoying the beauty of the area, as well as sharing that love with family and friends.
+Consequently, this park is a lasting monument to his passion for the San Juans.
+Following the Uncompahgre River, the 60 acre public park serves as a permanent wildlife preserve.
+In addition to providing access to a varity of hiking andbiking trails.

-The Boot Hill Summit is one of several hiking trails in the park, and perfect for early Spring.
-Begin at the trailhead for the longer Riversage Scenic Loop, which begins on River Sage Road, just accross the street from another main attraction in the park: a giant bronze eagle.
-A short walk up the trail takes you to another trailhead, directing you to the left.
+The Boot Hill Summit is one of several hiking trails in the park, perfect for early Spring.
+Begin at the trailhead for the longer Riversage Scenic Loop, which begins on River Sage Road.
+Located accross the street from another main attraction in the park: a giant bronze eagle.
+A short walk up the trail is another trailhead, directing you to the left.
 A few switchbacks, and suddenly, you will come upon the summit, and Ridgways own version of “Boot Hill”.

 Created as a tribute to the old tv series “Gunsmoke” in which his father starred, Rick Weaver worked with Billings Artworks to create these light hearted tomstones, and the boot protruding from the ground.
 Surrounded by an unbelievable view, I myself believe he accomplished his goal of sharing such an awe inspiring spot with visitors while at the same time, integrating a bit of the Old West feel.